Seasonal flu shots are recommended for everyone ages 6 months and older, according to the Centers for Disease Control and Prevention.

 What kinds of flu shots are there?

 Flu shots protect against three or four strains of flu virus.
 Trivalent flu vaccines protect against two influenza A strains, H1N1 and H3N2, and one influenza B strain.
 Quadrivalent flu vaccines — offered for the first time in the 2013-2014 flu season — protect against the same strains as the trivalent vaccine, as well as an extra influenza B virus.

 In addition to the standard dose flu vaccine given with a needle, flu shots are available in several different forms, including an egg-free version for people ages 18 to 49, a high-dose version for those ages 65 and older, a small-needle version for people ages 18 to 64, and a nasal spray, which is approved for healthy people ages 2 to 49.
-In the 2013-2014 flu season, all nasal spray doses will protect against four strains of flu virus.

 When should you get a flu shot?